EventadorTemplates/FlinkReadKafka_Flink1.7/README.md

-# FlinkReadKafka_Flink1.7
+# FlinkReadKafka
-Template to read messages from Kafka
+Java example to read from Kafka using Flink 1.7